Brainicism/KMQ_Discord/DEVELOPER.md

-For day-to-day development, consider using `docker-compose up -d db` and keeping the database up while you restart and rebuild the kmq container using `docker-compose up --rebuild kmq`.
+For day-to-day development, consider using `docker-compose up -d db` and keeping the database up while you restart and rebuild the kmq container using `docker-compose up --build kmq`.
 The dockerfile is optimized for fast rebuilds if only the source files change.

 The scripts referenced below can be used as long as the root .env file is set